Below is an edited version of another profile at a better site, whose system and style I much prefer. (OKC)

-I'm looking for a rare bird-- at least rare in my locale (Halifax, NS, Canada)-- a bird of my feather who sings the same songs and flies the same way and so on.
+I'm looking for a rare bird-- at least rare in my locale (Truro, NS, Canada)-- a bird of my feather who sings the same songs and flies the same way and so on.
 Fortunately, I know who she is and how to spot her, and have a well-developed sense of self.
 Hopefully we can catch each other here and then be on our way.

 * Age: from about 35 and up

 * Eye/Hair/Skin-Color: any

 I left 'Profession' "empty" and posted what you're now reading as a small note of my change-of-direction, and resistance to the so-called 'social contract'.
 (Whose exactly?
 The 1%'s?)

 If the (their) social contract stipulates that we work at a 'job' that is part of an increasing wage-gap and meaninglessness; that pays taxes to governments for genocide/brutality/foreign-invasion/resource-plunder/whatever-whim/etc. under military-defense/(unsustainable-)growth pretexts; and that removes us from providing for our basic necessities in a natural sense, such as with food, clothing and housing, and gives us, in return, unsustainability, factory farms, genetically-modified organisms, toxin-laced-food, global warming, cookie-cutter/monster/tract housing, soil/environmental degradation, monoculture, pollution, resource depletion, sweatshops, social injustice, wage-slavery/debt-slavery, etcetera, then that sociopathic contract is null and void and its replacement, sorely and quickly needed.

 "Using the data provided by the United State Bureau of Labor Statistics, Erik Rauch has estimated productivity to have increased by nearly 400%.
 Says, Rauch: